Crispy on the outside without deep-frying — this cheese curry bread from Nukari-san's recipe is totally irresistible! One bite and you'll be hooked♪

 - 5

-Flatten each dough piece and fill with the curry and cheese mixture.
-Be careful not to overfill and seal the edges tightly.
+Flatten each dough portion, place some of the curry and cheese mixture in the center, and seal the edges tightly.
+Be careful not to overfill.

 - 6

-Holding the seam side down, roll the bottom half of the dough in vegetable oil, then coat with panko breadcrumbs.
+Holding each piece seam-side down, roll the top half in the ★ vegetable oil, then coat with ★ panko breadcrumbs.
 Arrange on a baking sheet lined with parchment paper.

 - 7

-Cover with plastic wrap and let rise at 40°C for 20-30 minutes for the second rise until the dough increases slightly in size.
+Cover loosely with plastic wrap and let the dough proof again at 40°C for 20–30 minutes, until the pieces have grown noticeably larger.

 - 8

 Bake in an oven preheated to 190°C for about 14 minutes.
-Once baked, let cool briefly and allow residual heat to set the color.
+Once done, let them rest briefly so the residual heat can even out the color.
+Serve and enjoy!

 Tips

-Do not overfill the curry—this is important.
-Chilling the curry in the refrigerator will firm it up and make it easier to work with.
-If the curry is too loose, adjust the consistency so it's easier to seal.
-Apply the vegetable oil and panko breadcrumbs only to the top half, not the entire surface.
-Baking in aluminum cups will give a neater appearance.
+Be careful not to overfill the dough with curry.
+Chilling the curry in the refrigerator beforehand helps it firm up and makes it easier to handle.
+If your curry is too runny, adjust the consistency before filling.
+You only need to coat the top half of each bun with oil and panko — not the entire surface.
+Baking them in aluminum cups gives a neat, attractive finish.

 Nutrition